Reimagining Humantiarian

 My Work and Research

-With a multidisciplinary background in engineering and development studies, I have worked across sectors at global tech companies like IBM, international NGOs such as the Red Cross and the UN, as well as with social enterprise and grassroots organisations in the Global Majority.
-This breadth of experience has been particularly valuable when working at the intersection of the private and humanitarian sectors, with a better understanding of how different operational models, funding mechanisms, and decision-making processes influence the adoption of technology across diverse contexts.
+I have worked across sectors at global tech companies like IBM, international NGOs such as the Red Cross in Australia and the UN in Europe, as well as engaged with social enterprise and grassroots organisations in Colombia and India.
+My work sits at the intersection of technology and social impact, helping teams navigate complex challenges based on evidence and through stakeholder engagement and reflexive practice.
+This breadth of experience has provided me with an understanding of how different operational models, funding mechanisms, and decision-making processes influence the adoption of technology across diverse and high-risk contexts.

 Engineering Design and Sociotechnical Systems

-Examining how technologies interact with and are informed by the broader socioeconomic context, and how this context is taken into account during the design process.
+Examining how technologies interact with and are informed by the broader socioeconomic context in which they are designed and applied.

-Engaging diverse stakeholders to critically assess and reshape existing systems through a reflexive practice.
+Engaging diverse stakeholders and perspectives to examine and reshape existing systems through a reflexive practice.

-Focus on process documentation not just for transparency and accountability, but to build a much-needed knowledge base on best practice.
+Process documentation and effective communicaiton, not just for transparency and accountability, but to contribute and maintain the knowledge base on technology design in the sector.

 Beyond Research and practice: